schrockwell/pcw/SPECIFICATION.md

 - **Timestamp** - a monotonically-increasing uint32 with microsecond precision
 - **Timed Packet** - a packet containing a Timestamp field (Key Up, Key Down, or Element packet types)
 - **Sync** - a timestamp of 0, indicating that timestamps of upcoming Timed Packets should be measured relative to the time that the Sync was received by the server
+- **Channel** - a value from 0 to 127 representing a line to be keyed

 # Field Types